 Feel, Fuel & Noise

-Because the Stihl BR 600 and the Husqvarna 150BT are produced by separate manufacturers, there might be differences in their overall design and technological implementation.
+Since the Stihl BR 600 and the Husqvarna 150BT are made by different manufacturers, you may find variations in their overall construction and the technology employed.

 CFM & MPH